40Digits/threepio/README.md

 ## Considerations

 If the Apache log paths don't exist, you'll get weird behavior.
-So make sure those are valid paths by ensuring the default are adequete or use a global configuration setting defined in `~/.threepio`. :feels_good:
+So make sure those are valid paths by ensuring the default are adequete or use a global configuration setting defined in `~/.threepio`.